JosieAilsa/JosieAilsa/README.md

 - 👋 Hi, I’m @JosieAilsa
-- 👀 I’m a content creator and writer, but I've recently discovered a passion for UI design and development.
-I recently enrolled on a front-end development course so I could study around my full time role.
+- 👀 I’m a content digital content creator and writer.
+My day to day role introduced me to web design and developmet when I helped design and launch a new website.
+So to explore this field further, I enrolled on a front-end development course so I could study around my full time role.
 - 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on anything that will build my skill set!
 - 📫 Reach me on josie.a.newman@gmail.com